Tag Archives: Animated

 This offering is the most visually enticing of the five nominees.
 In the story, a French painter slowly falls prey to the ravages of dementia, while his wife suffers alongside him as his memory disintegrates.
 He sinks into a world of impressionistic shapes, vivid with gorgeous color.

-The film is both beautiful and heartbreaking, and not an easy watch.
+The film is both beautiful and heartbreaking, making it a challenging watch.
 The swirling colors and fragmented shapes provide a lush and melancholy feel.

-The viewer will likely envelope the only two characters to appear (husband and wife) and relate to each of them and the misery and confusion they experience with the assurance of what the result will be.
+The viewer will likely empathize with the only two characters to appear (husband and wife) and relate to each of them as they experience the misery and confusion, with the assurance of what the outcome will be.
 Grade: A

 Sister-2019 (China)